 This scenario requires both high disk throughput and high network throughput, supports processing of large volumes of data, but has low requirements on the timeliness of data processing.
 You can use MapReduce, Pig, or Spark for this scenario.
 This scenario does not require a large memory capacity.
 Therefore, you need to focus on the requirements of jobs on the vCPU and memory, and the network requirements when you perform data shuffling.

 Data scientists and data analysts use ad hoc query tools to retrieve data.
 This scenario requires real-time queries, high disk throughput, and high network throughput.
 You can use Impala or Presto for this scenario.
 This scenario requires a large memory capacity.
 You must consider the volume of both data and concurrent queries your business needs to handle.

 - Stream computing, high network throughput, and compute-intensive scenarios

 You can use Flink, Spark Streaming, or Storm for these scenarios.

 - Message queues

 In this scenario, high disk throughput and high network throughput are required, the memory usage is high, and data storage does not depend on HDFS.
-Therefore, you can use Kafka.
-The performance of Hadoop clusters is not affected when you use independent Kafka clusters for message queuing in EMR.
+You can use Kafka.

 - Cold backup